 The plan of the paper is as follows.
-In sec.~\Ref{sec:models}, we define the conserved Manna sandpile and the various quantities of interest.
-In sec.~\Ref{sec:theory}, we present our calculation method where we introduce an approximate truncation scheme, helping us to calculate the dynamic correlations.
-Then in sec.~\Ref{sec:intj fluctuation}, we study the dynamic properties of bond current fluctuations in the system and provide a scaling argument to explain its behavior near criticality, followed by the calculation of the corresponding power spectrum in sec.~\Ref{sec:instantaneous current correlations}.
-We then proceed to calculate the variance of the cumulative subsystem (i.e., space-time integrated) current and elucidate its relationship with the particle mobility in sec.~\Ref{sec:sptm current fluctuation}.
-We study the self-diffusion coefficient of tagged particles and the power spectrum for subsystem mass fluctuation in sec.~\Ref{sec:tagged particle} and sec.~\Ref{sec:mass fluctuation}, respectively.
-Finally, in sec.~\Ref{sec:conclusion}, we summarize with some concluding remarks.
+In sec.~\ref{sec:models}, we define the conserved Manna sandpile and the various quantities of interest.
+In sec.~\ref{sec:theory}, we present our calculation method where we introduce an approximate truncation scheme, helping us to calculate the dynamic correlations.
+Then in sec.~\ref{sec:intj fluctuation}, we study the dynamic properties of bond current fluctuations in the system and provide a scaling argument to explain its behavior near criticality, followed by the calculation of the corresponding power spectrum in sec.~\ref{sec:instantaneous current correlations}.
+We then proceed to calculate the variance of the cumulative subsystem (i.e., space-time integrated) current and elucidate its relationship with the particle mobility in sec.~\ref{sec:sptm current fluctuation}.
+We study the self-diffusion coefficient of tagged particles and the power spectrum for subsystem mass fluctuation in sec.~\ref{sec:tagged particle} and sec.~\ref{sec:mass fluctuation}, respectively.
+Finally, in sec.~\ref{sec:conclusion}, we summarize with some concluding remarks.